Learning Support Services for Students with Disabilities (LSS) Electronic Text (e-text) Conversion Policy

 - The student must provide LSS with a copy of the material that is to be converted to e-text.
 LSS staff may provide assistance to students in acquiring books from the campus bookstore; however, the student is still responsible for the cost of the material.
 Students may acquire used books whenever possible.

 - LSS will complete converting the course material in as short a time as possible.
-The student may pick-up the book at LSS when conversion is complete and, as permitted by the bookstore's prevailing return and buy-back policies, return the book to the bookstore.
+The student may pick-up the book at LSS when conversion is complete.

 - While conversion is in progress, the student may check the book out from the LSS office if needed.
 This will necessarily lengthen the time it takes LSS to complete the conversion and release the book to the student.

-If your LSS Accommodation Letter recommends taped or electronic texts, it's definitely worth your while to try them out.
+If your LSS Accommodation Letter recommends audio text format or electronic texts, it's definitely worth your while to try them out.

 Submit a copy of your course syllabi to Learning Support Services (LSS) Office.
 We will assign a membership for audiobook downloads from Learning Ally.
 If the textbook is not available on audiobook, then we will need to scan your textbook and convert it into an e-reader format.